 As the poem progresses Pound’s speaker asks for other things, many of which would obviously be contained within his shop.
 In conclusion, the speaker who has begun to sound more and more like Pound himself, asks that the gods do something, anything, to remove him from his “damn’d profession of writing”.

-‘The Garden’ is set within the gardens of Kensington, a traditionally wealthy, and upper class neighbourhood.
-Pound published the poem in 1917, months before the end of of World War I. The War would leave a permanent mark on English society and Ezra Pound depicts the beginnings of social change in this short piece.
+‘The Garden’ is set within the gardens of Kensington, a traditionally wealthy, and upper-class neighbourhood.
+Pound published the poem in 1917, months before the end of World War I. The War would leave a permanent mark on English society and Ezra Pound depicts the beginnings of social change in this short piece.

 The Imagist movement, which Pound helped found, was defined by its focus on an economic use of language and a precise wielding of imagery.
 This poem is likely the most famous Imagist poem of all time.
 It consists of only two lines: “The apparition of these faces in the crowd: / Petals on a wet, black bough.”
 Pound published the poem in 1913 in the magazine Poetry.
 When asked to speak about the work after its publication Pound said the lines describe a moment he experienced at a metro station in Paris.

-‘The River Merchant’s Letter’ describes through a letter the relationship between a sixteen year old girl and her merchant husband.
+‘The River-Merchant’s Wife: A Letter’ describes through a letter the relationship between a sixteen-year-old girl and her merchant husband.
 The first stanza lays out the beginning of the relationship.
 Then, the intervening years follow, finally the last moments the couple spent together.
 This fluid way of writing allows a reader to get an accurate sense of what the relationship is like.
 The young wife is the speaker of the text.
 She begins by informing the reader that she was married when she was fourteen.
 At the time she was very reserved and nervous around her husband.
 But, as she aged she came to love him.
 This love only grew, and now her husband is on a trip from which she hopes he will soon return.